 Keto diet for weight loss and diabetes

 People often use the keto diet to lose weight, but this method can also help to manage certain health conditions, including diabetes.
-Studies showed that the keto diet might help to control hunger and reduce body weight, and it may lower blood sugar levels in those with diabetes.

 "The ketogenic — or keto — diet has become very common for weight loss or to manage diseases such as type 2 diabetes," says Jonathan Little, senior author of the recent study and associate professor in the School of Health and Exercise Sciences at UBCO.